projectestac/agora/html/portal/modules/Files/README.md

       - You can define *$ZConfig['FilesModule']['folderPath']* with an alternative route (the path needs an real and writeable folder)
       - For multisites (*$ZConfig['Multisites']['multi']* = 1) you need a more complex configuration.
 Then you must define two more vars.
 The path will be *$ZConfig['Multisites']['filesRealPath'] . '/' . $ZConfig['Multisites']['siteFilesFolder']*
   5. If you use [Àgora project](https://github.com/projectestac/agora), you must define *$ZConfig['iwmodules']['agora'] = true* to use agora functions
+  6. You can use Files plugin in you html editor.
+Then write Scribite info.
+You can use version 4.3 or 5.x (or both versions, cloning scribite module)

 Scribite plugins
 ------------------